-The repair costs are for initial repairs and are capital in nature because they are necessary to restore and maintain the trailer's function for its intended use as part of Transit Gurus' road transport business.
+The repair costs are for essential initial repairs and are capital in nature because they are essential to restoring and maintaining the trailer's function for its intended use as part of Transit Gurus' road transport business.

 No deduction for the amount of the repairs is allowed for income tax purposes because the capital nature of the expenditure means the capital limitation in s DA 2(1) prevents deductions.